greenelab/ccc-manuscript/manuscript.md

 MIC mitigates this by limiting the grid size with the constraint $xy < n^{0.6}$, which could also limit its ability to detect complex relationships.

 Both CCC and MIC involve binning the input data vectors, aiming to maximize the mutual information and the ARI, respectively.
-However, their approaches differ significantly in complexity and execution.
+However, their approaches differ in complexity and execution.
 MIC utilizes a sophisticated dynamic programming algorithm to identify the optimal grid.
 In contrast, CCC employs a more straightforward and faster method, partitioning the data points separately using the two vectors.
 While CCC might benefit from adopting MIC's more complex grid search approach, it remains uncertain if MIC could maintain its performance using CCC's simpler partitioning strategy.